near/docs/docs/tutorials/zero-to-hero.md

     Get latest data!
   </button>
 ```

-### Renaming the sample application and logging in

 When we authorize this application for use with our account via NEAR Wallet, we'll be prompted with a message that we want to recognize.
 Changing this text will help make that step clear.